Arna Beth

 The generations of Millenials, Gen Z and Gen Alpha who are now the emerging driving work force got the last taste of the internet which was built on the principle of decentralization.
 Digital aesthetics are the backbone of nostalgia, replacing the natural world outside.
 No one can deny the fantastical worldbuilding which replaced it.
 Memories of childhood were spent in majority exploring digital landscapes, talking to NPC characters and solving anything from small side-quests to uncovering massive potentially world-ending conspiracies.
 It gave us opportunities to become and take part in various worlds with varying degrees of power through escapism of the IRL.

-I approach these themes as a diagnostic of the techno-political frustration.
-Encompassing both the aesthetic and the ideological as two equally important aspects of understanding the reality in which media is built on.
+Can one approach these themes as a diagnostic of the techno-political frustration?
+Encompassing both the aesthetic and the ideological as two equally important aspects of understanding the reality in which hypnotizing media is built on.
 Nothing exists in a vacuum and certainly not today.
-One could potentially argue that _ Everything is Connected _.

 Mimetic Weapons: Strategies of Subversive Affirmation